 I mean, allegations, accusations… it does have stronger evidence basis, there’s quite a lot of evidence.
 It’s a long documentary, it’s like four or five hours long, and you just sort of leave with the sense of… well, have you watched it?

 I haven’t.
-Of course, the whole idea of children being allegedly sexually abused by a singer is disturbing, but why wouldn’t it be possible to separate the artist from the art and still enjoy the music?
-Because whatever he might have or have not done, the music is still there.
+Of course, the whole idea of children being allegedly abused by a singer is disturbing, but why wouldn’t it be possible to separate the artist from the art and still enjoy the music?
+Because whatever he might have or might have not done, his music is still there.

 No, I think not.
 This certainly is and he certainly is the most extreme example I can think of when you wonder “can you separate the art from the artist?” – and I think that’s maybe not even a cultural decision.
 It’s kind of an individual decision.
 I think, for me, getting to know that side of Michael Jackson did ruin the music.
 But then everyone’s different.

 Let’s talk about something less catastrophic now.
 How did you come up with Jukebox the Ghost as a band name?